hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyerror.md

 ### Soft alternatives
 Explain your problem to a friend (or just speak out loud).
 Rephrasing and trying to explain a problem to another person (even if it is just an imaginery person or group of people) often represents the troubleshot itself.
 Take a walk, sleep on the problem or do other things with low brain occupation.
-While you are dealing with other things, your brain continues to think about the problem (Wikipedia devoted a page to this so-called process of [*incubation*](https://en.wikipedia.org/wiki/Incubation_(psychology)).
+While you are dealing with other things, your brain continues to think about the problem (wikipedia devoted a page to this so-called process of [*incubation*](https://en.wikipedia.org/wiki/Incubation_(psychology))).